 One notable finding in Figure 6 is that the presence of individuals working in protective services (e.g., police officers) in a precinct was negatively related to support for Measure J. While potentially reflective of the exercise of self-interest among individual LASD deputies or group-level solidarity among LEA officers in general, the precinct-level nature of the data along with the lack of precision in the Census data regarding occupation (i.e., LEA employees being lumped together with firefighters, security guards, and park rangers) make it difficult to glean too much from this estimated coefficient.
-What is more, this estimated relationship is substantively very small (-0.02 standardized coefficient) and sensitive to omitted variable bias, with a sensitivity analysis demonstrating it would take a coefficient equivalent to 2x % Proposition 16, the covariate that is most prognostic of joint variation in % security and %

-Yes, to reduce the relationship between % security and % Yes to 0.
+Moreover, this estimated relationship is substantively very small (-0.02 standardized coefficient) and sensitive to omitted variable bias, with a sensitivity analysis demonstrating it would take a coefficient equivalent to 2x % Proposition 16, the covariate that is most prognostic of joint variation in % security and % Yes, to reduce the relationship between % security and % Yes to 0.

-As a final assessment of the import (or lack thereof) of self-interest, we explored the relationship of calls for service (CFS) to precinct support for Measure J (adjusting for control covariates).
+As a final assessment of the import (or lack thereof) of self-interest, we explored the relationship of calls for service (CFS) to precinct support for Measure J (adjusting for controls).
 This ancillary analysis was intended to capture self-interest in the form of "service-utilization"-namely, that residents who frequently use police services may be more opposed to policy proposals that could erode police service capacity.
 To measure service utilization, we used time-stamped and geocoded CFS data publicly available from the LASD, LBPD, and LAPD (i.e., the data used for Figure 5).
-We report the results from this analysis on Figure K16.
-In each instance, the relationship of CFS to Measure J support is substantively very small and statistically indiscernible from zero.
-What is particularly notable is the null result for CFS among precincts served by the LASD, whose own public safety provider was targeted by Measure J. While readers can likely conceive of alternative measures of police service utilization, such measures are not readily publicly available nor geocoded at a level of granularity necessary to map onto election precincts.
-As such, the results presented in Figure K16 represent the best tests possible using available data, and these tests imply little-to-no self-interest in the form of service utilization.
-Not only were precincts eligible for service by LASD (i.e., assigned to the "treatment") not more likely to oppose Measure J, precincts under LASD jurisdiction with frequent calls to LASD for service (i.e., those receiving the "treatment" by using LASD service) were not more opposed to Measure J than their LASD-served counterparts with comparably less frequent calls for LASD service.
+In each city/department, the relationship of CFS to Measure J support is substantively very small and statistically indiscernible from zero (Figure L16).
+Notably, CFS are not associated with Measure J support among LASD-served precincts, whose own public safety provider was targeted by Measure J. While readers can likely conceive of alternative police service utilization measures, such measures are not readily publicly available nor geocoded at a level of granularity to map onto election precincts.
+As such, the results presented in Figure L16 represent the best tests possible using available data, and these tests imply little-to-no self-interest in the form of service utilization.

-Given this gamut of negligible and non-robust relationships, we revisit the question: what did matter?
-The most striking result presented in Figure 6 is the estimated relationship of precinct % Proposition 16 (i.e., revealed preferences on a "race-conscious" affirmative action policy) to % Yes vote on Measure J. The estimated relationship is substantively large (0.65 standardized coefficient respectively) and is significantly larger than the association of % Democrat to % Yes on Measure J (0.24) and the aforementioned associations between % own home, % 55+, % security and % Yes on Measure J. Indeed, coefficient difference tests demonstrate the min-max absolute value coefficients for % Proposition 16 are statistically larger and distinguishable from the min-max absolute value coefficients for LASD, % own home, % 55+, and % security (Table L6).
+Given this gamut of negligible and non-robust relationships: what did matter?
+The most striking result presented in Figure 6 is the estimated relationship of precinct % Proposition

+16 (i.e., revealed preferences on a "race-conscious" affirmative action policy) to % Yes vote on Measure J. The estimated relationship is substantively large (0.65 standardized coefficient respectively) and is significantly larger than the association of % Democrat to % Yes on Measure J (0.24) and the aforementioned associations between % own home, % 55+, % security and % Yes on Measure J. Indeed, coefficient difference tests demonstrate the min-max absolute value coefficients for % Proposition 16 are statistically larger and distinguishable from the min-max absolute value coefficients for LASD, % own home, % 55+, and % security (Table M7).
 Furthermore, sensitivity analyses demonstrate that the positive association between % Proposition 16 and % Yes would require an unobserved confounder equivalent to 8x % Black, the most prognostic covariate of joint variation in % Proposition 16 and % Yes, to be attenuated to 0.
 These unobserved confounders are much larger than the unobserved confounders it would take to attenuate the coefficients characterizing the relationship between alternative measures of self interest (% own home, % 55+, % security) and Measure J support.
 This suggests that symbolic orientations related to race mattered more than self-interest for voting on Measure J, and are less likely to be perturbed by omitted variables.